-According to the Imprest Receipts a

-Account (ACA 3), it had been imprests in

-overstated by Rs.35,354,381 each should be re

-in receipts and payments of indicated
+According to the Imprest Account (ACA 3), it had been overstated by Rs.35,354,381 each in receipts and payments of imprest than the value indicated in the Treasury printout.

-and payments the Imprest Account econciled with values indicated in the Treasury imprest than the value indicated Printout.
+Receipts and payments of imprests in the Imprest Account should be reconciled with values indicated in the Treasury Printout.